UselessGuru/UG-Miner/README.md

 ### Web GUI

-UG-Miner can be controlled & configured through the Web GUI.
+UG-Miner can be controlled & configured through the web GUI.
 For most scenarios there is no need to edit configuration files manually.
 Some settings can be configured per [advanced pool configuration](<https://github.com/UselessGuru/UG-Miner?tab=readme-ov-file#advanced-per-pool-configuration>).